Rust implementation of Dataspaces, Syndicate, and a high-speed networked dataspace broker.

 Running the examples

-In one window, start the server:
+In one window, start the server with a basic configuration:

 Then, choose one of the examples below.